Corey Bailey

 However, in record turntable parlance, it refers to that part of the base to which

-the platter and Tonearm are attached.
+the Platter and Tonearm are attached.
 The plinth is usually isolated from the main

-turntable base by some sort of suspension.
+turntable base by some sort of suspension system.

 RIAA Curve